This is Part 2 of my Growth and Puberty Series

 If you think your relationship with food and your body needs some work, there are plenty of resources that can help such as the books Intuitive Eating and Body Kindness.
-There’s even a new online course I highly recommend called The Diet Mindset Makeover.
+Don’t miss my podcast episode with Karen Diaz about Mothers, Daughters, Food and Body Image.

 Puberty as an opportunity

 So talk to your child about the growth they can expect and why it occurs, how fighting against their genetic blueprint does more harm than good, and the importance of healthy habits in nourishing their growing body.
 Maybe even use your experience as an example (I recently told Big A about my dieting ways and she was stunned, yet surprisingly understanding).